Var2299/ChatMingle-Chat-Application-/README.md

 - **Multiple Chat Rooms:** Users can join different chat rooms and converse simultaneously.
 - **Responsive Design:** Works seamlessly on both desktop and mobile devices.
 - **Persistent Chat History:** Chat history is stored in MongoDB, ensuring that users can access past messages.
-- **Notification System:** Users receive notifications for new messages.

 ## Technologies Used